How To Store Kids Books and Stay Organized

 Now it’s your turn!
 Read below for some simple steps and tips for taming the books in your home.

-Step 1: Collect all the Books
+Step 1: Collect All The Books

 We have our books all throughout the house.
 I love having spaces for the kids to sit and read whenever they feel like it, and still be close while the other child plays.

-To start this entire process, I collected every kid book from all the areas of our home.
 I brought the books to one designated place…our entryway!
 It was the most open space in our house without a lot of other things that could get in the way of organizing the books.

 Then, we created piles of books to keep, donate, and sell.
 The kids helped with this process so they felt they had a say in what books stayed in the house.

-Step 2: Distribute Around House
+Step 2: Distribute Around The House

 Once you remove the donate and sell piles from your space, it’s time to get to work on the books you plan to keep!